Prime orbit theorems for expanding Thurston maps: Genericity of strong non-integrability condition: Introduction

 \section{Introduction}

 Complex dynamics is a vibrant field of dynamical systems, focusing on the study of iterations of polynomials and rational maps on the Riemann sphere $\widehat{\C}$.
-It is closely connected, via \emph{Sullivan's dictionary} \cite{Su85, Su83}, to geometric group theory, mainly concerning the study of Kleinian groups.
+It is closely connected, via \emph{Sullivan's dictionary} \cite{Su85, Su83}, to geometric group theory, which mainly concerns the study of Kleinian groups.

 In complex dynamics, the lack of uniform expansion of a rational map arises from critical points in the Julia set.
 Rational maps for which each critical point is preperiodic (i.e., eventually periodic) are called \emph{postcritically-finite rational maps} or \emph{rational Thurston maps}.
-One natural class of non-uniformly expanding rational maps are called \emph{topological Collet--Eckmann maps}, whose basic dynamical properties have been studied by S.~Smirnov, F.~Przytycki, J.~Rivera-Letelier, Weixiao Shen, etc.\ (see \cite{PRLS03, PRL07, PRL11, RLS14}).
+One natural class of non-uniformly expanding rational maps are called \emph{topological Collet--Eckmann maps}, whose basic dynamical properties have been studied extensively (see for example, \cite{PRLS03, PRL07, PRL11, RLS14}).
 In this paper, we focus on a subclass of topological Collet--Eckmann maps for which each critical point is preperiodic and the Julia set is the whole Riemann sphere.
 Actually, the most general version of our results is established for topological models of these maps, called \emph{expanding Thurston maps}.
 Thurston maps were studied by W.~P.~Thurston in his celebrated characterization theorem of postcritically-finite rational maps among such topological models \cite{DH93}.
 Thurston maps and Thurson's theorem, sometimes known as a fundamental theorem of complex dynamics, are indispensable tools in the modern theory of complex dynamics.
 Expanding Thurston maps were studied extensively by M.~Bonk, D.~Meyer \cite{BM10, BM17} and P.~Ha\"issinsky, K.~M.~Pilgrim \cite{HP09}.

 The investigations of the growth rate of the number of periodic orbits (e.g.\ closed geodesics) have been a recurring theme in dynamics and geometry.